 Faculty and researchers at the NC State College of Education, including the Friday Institute for Educational Innovation, were awarded $2,070,123 to support 13 projects from July 1 to Sept.
 30, 2020.
+Total amounts reflect only the funding that was directly awarded to College of Education faculty and researchers.

 Learning Analytics in STEM Education Research (LASER) Institute